EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 This part of the architecture describes the core user experience of the Swiss edu-ID Mobile App.

-The Swiss eduID Mobile App has two core interaction modes:
+The Swiss edu-ID Mobile App has two core interaction modes:

 * edu-ID Mode
 * Authorization Mode

 ## Core User Experience

 The core user experience is the Authorization Mode.
-The Authorization Mode is active if a third party app requests authorization for a service within the eduID Federation.
+The Authorization Mode is active if a third party app requests authorization for a service within the edu-ID Federation.

 The Authorization Mode is split into three parts.

 1. The Third Party User Experiences
 1. The Operating System Experiences
-1. The eduID Mobile App Experiences
+1. The edu-ID Mobile App Experiences

-For the three phases of the user experience it is necessary to understand that the *only* those experiences related to the eduID Mobile App are actually controllable.
+For the three phases of the user experience it is necessary to understand that the *only* those experiences related to the edu-ID Mobile App are actually controllable.

-For illustration purposes the authentication scheme for the eduID is called "App OAuth".
+For illustration purposes the authentication scheme for the edu-ID is called "App OAuth".
 This indicates that other federations may use the same scheme (as opposed to the system internal schemes for large commercial IDPs).

 The common workflow from the user experience is: